 Guaranteed annuities: Some companies offered guaranteed income rates for a given level of fund at outset.
 At the time these offers were made annuity rates had been stable for many years and the providers took the view that this was an attractive option for clients that would not cost them very much.
 Unfortunately, and most disastrously with Equitable Life, the annuity market changed radically and the guaranteed rates cost those life offices offering them a fortune, enough to close the company with the greatest exposure – Equitable.
 However many other companies also offered these rates and they are always worth considering.

-Facts & Figures are chartered financial planners offering independent financial advice from the whole market.
-We are annuity annuities experts, based in London.
-Contact Us for further information or call us.
+Talis offers independent financial advice from the whole market.
+We are annuity experts, based in London with our head office in Ashford, Kent.
+Contact Us for further information or call us on 0208 581 0088.